shivampawar1812/AetherSense/README.md

 Built with the vision of transforming weeks of literature exploration into minutes of actionable intelligence through AI-powered research analysis.

-**AetherReview — Illuminating Research Through AI-Powered Novelty Intelligence.**
+**AetherSense — Illuminating Research Through AI-Powered Novelty Intelligence.**
 ---